 For that reason the single most important thing you may want to consider is hiring an investment advisor so you won’t make emotional mistakes with your money.

 An investment advisor can act as a circuit breaker between your emotions and the markets.
-It’s easy to say your not going to be emotional about your money when the markets have gone up, but once things head south it’s often a very different story.
+It’s easy to say you're not going to be emotional about your money when the markets have gone up, but once things head south it’ soften a very different story.